saucepoint/elo-lib/README.md

         // update the elos
         if (negative) {
             // add your own overflow checks
-            // beaware that change is 2 decimal places (1501 = 15.01 ELO change)
+            // be aware that change is 2 decimal places (1501 = 15.01 ELO change)
             elos[player1] -= change;
             elos[player2] += change;
         } else {